Girish-GAP/Doctor-Patient-Appointment-Booking-System-using-TCP-and-UDP/README.md

 1. **DoctorTCPServer.java:** A TCP server that listens for appointment details from the patient.
 2. **PatientTCPClient.java:** A TCP client that sends appointment details to the doctor.
-3. **DoctorUDPServer.java:** A UDP server that sends appointment confirmation or rejection.
+3. **DoctorUDPClient.java:** A UDP client that sends appointment confirmation or rejection (this runs internally from the doctor's server).
-4. **PatientUDPClient.java:** A UDP client that listens for the doctor's confirmation.
+4. **PatientUDPServer.java:** A UDP server that listens for the doctor's decision (receiving confirmation or denial).

 ## How the Project Works